-In general, the 2010/11 year was a particularly challenging one but the financial results presented in this report reflect an overall satisfactory position for the Joint Committee.
+In general, the 2011/12 year proved to be another particularly challenging one but the financial results presented in this report reflect an overall satisfactory position for the Joint Committee.

-Once again the cash position remained strong throughout the year and arc21 have been able to increase the level of reserves at the end of the year leaving the organisation in a better position to meet the obvious financial challenges ahead in the sector.
+Once again the cash position remained strong throughout the year with a substantial volume of financial transactions involved in the successful management of our cashflow.
+The level of reserves at the end of the year have been reduced to what is regarded as a minimum amount to cover contingency and other one off situations without having to request additional sums from Participant Councils to meet the obvious financial challenges ahead in the sector.